GoDaddy fails at 3 key parts of hosting (speed, security, support).

 - In 2018, 31,000 GoDaddy servers were exposed by Amazon AWS.

-- In 2021, SFTP and database credentials of 1.2M customers were compromised.
+- In 2021, SFTP and database credentials of 1.2M clients were compromised.

-- In 2022, there was a malware increase on GoDaddy’s Managed WordPress Hosting.
+- In 2022, there was a malware increase on their Managed WordPress Hosting.

 They also have an alarming amount of malware reports on TrustPilot.

 I’ve also had my GoDaddy account hacked.
 Someone from Turkey was able to login to my account, use my saved credit card to purchase services, and forward my website to a different domain.
 When I contacted GoDaddy’s support, the most frustrating part was they initially didn’t believe me.
-I had to plea with them to look for themselves, and once they saw GoDaddy services were purchased with Turkish lira, they did eventually refund me.
-Make sure to setup two-factor!
+I had to push them to take it seriously, and once they saw GoDaddy’s services were purchased with Turkish lira, they did eventually refund me.
+Make sure to setup that two-factor!